top of page

-The symphony orchestra "Sinfonietta Passau" was founded in 2023 and can already look back on four highly successful concert series.
+The symphony orchestra "Sinfonietta Passau" was founded in 2023 and can already look back on five highly successful concert series.
 Music and artistic director is Eleni Papakyriakou.
 The region's musical life is enriched by a broad repertoire and exciting programmes.
 Sinfonietta Passau fills repertoire gaps of great symphonic music, presents challenging and rarely performed works as well as world premieres.

 What a magnificent start to Vilshofen's anniversary year.
 The premiere of the “Hymn to Vilshofen,” composed by regional cantor Martin Bender, greatly enriched the 40th Vilshofen New Year's Concert.
 The performance by the “Sinfonietta Passau” symphony orchestra, conducted by Eleni Papakyriakou, was a revelation in itself.